Chicago Police Department

-The Chicago Police Department (CPD) is the municipal law enforcement agency of the city of Chicago, Illinois, United States, under the jurisdiction of the Chicago City Council.
+The Chicago Police Department (CPD) is the primary law enforcement agency of the city of Chicago, Illinois, United States, under the jurisdiction of the Chicago City Council.
 It is the second-largest municipal police department in the United States, behind the New York City Police Department.
-CPD currently has 11,710 sworn officers on duty, and over 1,925 other employees.
-Tracing its roots back to the year of 1835, the Chicago Police Department is one of the oldest modern police departments in the world.
+As of 2023 CPD had 11,703 sworn officers on duty, and in 2020 had more than 948 other employees.
+Tracing its roots to 1835, the Chicago Police Department is one of the oldest modern police departments in the world.

-The Chicago Police Department has had some past issues of police brutality.
-In 2017, the United States Department of Justice criticized the department for poor training, lack of oversight and some use of excessive force.
+The Chicago Police Department has a history of police brutality, racial profiling, misconduct, corruption, and the torture of multiple people in custody in the 1980s.
+In 2017, the US Department of Justice criticized the department for poor training, lack of oversight, and repeated incidents of excessive force.

 Department structure

 Office of the Superintendent

 The Superintendent of Police leads the Chicago Police Department.
-David O. Brown, former Chief of the Dallas Police Department, is the current Superintendent of the Chicago Police Department.

 In 1960, the municipal government created a five-member police board charged with nominating a superintendent to be the chief authority over police officers, drafting and adopting rules and regulations governing the police system, submitting budget requests to the city council, and hearing and deciding disciplinary cases involving police officers.
-Criminologist O.W.
-Wilson was brought on as Superintendent of Police, and served until 1967 when he retired.
+Criminologist O. W. Wilson was brought on as Superintendent of Police, and served until 1967 when he retired.
 This position, in its current iteration, has existed as the head of the Chicago Police Department since 1960.

 Salary

-Starting salary for Chicago police officers in 2016 is $48,078, which is increased to $82,510 after 18 months.
+Starting salary for Chicago police officers in 2025 is $61,782, which is increased to $93,186 after 18 months.
 Promotions to specialized or command positions also increase an officer's base pay.
 Salaries were supplemented with a $2,920 annual duty availability and an $1,800 annual uniform allowance.